dhis2/app-runtime/README.md

 Running `yarn build` at root will automatically update the example app's copy, and running `yarn start` will build the runtime and then start the example.

 A [`DHIS2 App Platform`](https://platform.dhis2.nu) example is available at [./examples/query-playground](./examples/query-playground).
-This is a full, deployable DHIS2 application and a live standalone version is available at [runtime.dhis2.nu/playground](https://runtime.dhis2.nu/playground)
+This is a full, deployable DHIS2 application and a live standalone version is available at [every play instance](https://play.dhis2.org), such as the `dev` instance [play.dhis2.org/dev](https://play.dhis2.org/dev/api/apps/query-playground/index.html).

 ## Release